rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/builds/trigger-rollback.md

 You may also **Rollback** to a previous build generation number if there is any, irrespective of the previous build status.
 Rollbacking to a previous build does not restart the build process.
-Instead, it would run the corresponding docker container that was created for that build generation.
+Instead, on using the build in next deployment it would run the corresponding docker image that was generated for that build generation.

 The **Current build generation** number (Gen) is shown below the build ID.

 ![Current build generation number](/images/core-concepts/builds/current-build-number.png?classes=border,shadow&width=30pc)

-The builds are automatically restarted on software infrastructure failures.
+The builds are automatically restarted on rapyuta.io platform internal failures.
 Click **Refresh** if you observe that the build logs are abruptly disconnected or stopped

 When a build fails, you should analyze the corresponding